Response Updates

 Hurricane Idala Damage

-No data from the past will help you prepare if Milton becomes a significant storm in 2024.
+No data from the past would have helped you prepare as Milton became a significant storm in 2024.

 How Many People Died in Hurricane Milton?